srmainwaring/asv_wave_sim/README.md

 ### Build Gazebo

-On macOS you can build with the `RPATH` settings disabled.
-This allows you to run Gazebo from the install directory without having to disable SIP.
-From `~/gz_ws` run:
+On macOS you can run Gazebo from the install directory without having to disable SIP by disabling the `RPATH` option in the build:

 ```bash
 colcon build --merge-install --cmake-args \